Ruth Angel Edwards: Wheel of the Year – ! Effluent Profundal Zone !

 Thursday 11 January, 5 pm - 7 pm

-Our first exhibition of 2018 is a solo presentation of new work, and associated events, by London-based and Nottingham-originated artist Ruth Angel Edwards, a multimedia artist whose work explores the communication of ideology through popular culture.
+Our first exhibition of 2018 is a solo presentation of new work by London-based and Nottingham-originated artist Ruth Angel Edwards.
+This follows her contribution to our 2016 group exhibition Terraformers, curated by Landfill Editions.

 - From: Friday 12 January 2018, 10 am